yosemitebandit/setbot/readme.md

   * and the last predicts the card's texture (`detect_texture.ipynb`) -- 99% accurate
 * an evaluation routine loads pre-trained models and examines new pictures of cards (`evaluator.ipynb`)
+* ..this didn't work all that well in practice though, I think the synthetic data I used for training wasn't representative

 #### next steps